 - "Die Sieben Magischen Kelche" (The Seven Magical Chalices), level 1-4, from which mostly an atrociously out-of-universe riddle is memorable - the answer was "Rolling Stones" and the riddle was talking about the real-world rock band

 - "Unter dem Nordlicht" (Under Northern Lights), level 3-8, an adventure in an ice palace, with puzzles.
-I think it had a puzzle with symbols that were the numbers 1-9, with their mirror images aligend to them.
-Not as cool as it sounds.
+I recall a puzzle with symbols that were the numbers 1-9, with their mirror images aligend to them.
+Not as cool as it sounded.
+I wrote my own ice palace adventure, too (see below).

-- "Durch das Tor der Welten" (Through the Gate of the Worlds), level 3-8, a weird adventure on a huge "world-tree", where I checked the weight of equipment the party carried the first time, and was shocked that some lugged around 400+ pounds of armor and stuff, with extra full plate mails in their backpacks.
+- "Durch das Tor der Welten" (Through the Gate of the Worlds), level 3-8, a weird adventure on a huge "world-tree".
+I checked the weight of equipment the party carried the first time, and was shocked that some lugged around 400+ pounds of armor and stuff, with extra full plate mails in their backpacks.
 I had them drop all the excess.
+It think this experience is why to this day I'm a stickler for encumberance rules.
 The module sucked so we cut it short.

-- "Der Streuner Soll Sterben" ("he Rogue shall Die), level 4-8, nary a recollection of details other than of the undertaker who had entirely black skin, and that is was quite OK.
+- "Der Streuner Soll Sterben" ("he Rogue shall Die), level 4-8, only recall the undertaker who had entirely black skin.

 - "Der Strom des Verderbens" (River of Doom), level 5-10.
-First PC death due an instant-death critical hit to Dieter's character by an Ogre.
-Otherwise so-so.
+First PC death due an instant-death critical hit to Dieter's character by an Ogre from new critical rules we used.

 - "Zug Durch das Nebelmoor" (Trail through the Mistmoor), level 1-3, this was fun, with an annyoing Kobold.
 It worked even though it was for a much lower level range, as it was not focused on combat, and DSA characters were less crazy at higher levels than D&D ones.